webflo/drupal-finder/README.md

 }
 ```

-### Environment variables fallback
+### Environment variables

-If normal detection fails (e.g. you do not have a composer.json file), then the
-detection mechanism switches over to looking for explicitly set environment
+If a set of environment variables is specified, then Drupal Finder uses those
-variables, which point to the pertinent directory:
+values to determine the paths of the pertinent directories:

 - `DRUPAL_FINDER_DRUPAL_ROOT`
 - `DRUPAL_FINDER_COMPOSER_ROOT`